JaclynGlosson/Predicting_Online_Sales/README.md

 * Final_STAT642_Part1.R includes the overall initial data exploration and two Naive Bayes models.
 The first Naive Bayes removes redundant variables while the second transforms them.
 * Final_STAT642_Part2.R includes two Decision Tree models.
 The first does not address class imbalance, while the second applies case weighting.
-* The PDF file details an excutive report tailored for a business audience.
+* The PDF file details an excutive report tailored for a business audience, of which this readme is based upon.

 ## The Data

 The data consisted of 18 variables with over 12,000 observations.
+The dataset includes historical website data for an entire calendar year, excluding the months of January and April. **Revene is the variable of interest for prediction,** and is a binary variable describing if a website visit resulted in a purhcase or not.
+Other variables are described below.

 **Numerical Variables**
 | Variable  | Description |